How to get Prior Authorizations for a Patient Plan

 2. This will return a preview of each prior authorization.
 In order to get more detailed information, you should call the Get Prior Authorization API with one of the ids from the response above.

-When a prior authorization is in the below states, Silna is currently processing the authorization:
+When a prior authorization is in the below states, a provider/api client is still in the process of creating a prior authorizatin request

 • AWAITING_SILNA